kisielk/vscode-faust/README.md

 - **Faust: Compile Current File (WebAssembly)** - Compiles to WebAssembly (.wasm) and generates metadata JSON
 - **Faust: Compile to WebAssembly** - Generates .wasm module and metadata JSON

-**Note:** JavaScript compilation (AudioWorklet) requires a browser environment and is not currently supported in the VS Code/Node.js context.
-The extension focuses on WebAssembly compilation which works perfectly in VS Code.

 ### Interactive WebAssembly Testing